deliveryhero/tf-aws-rds-aurora/README.md

 - [PostgreSQL](examples/postgres): A simple example with VPC and PostgreSQL cluster.
 - [MySQL](examples/mysql): A simple example with VPC and MySQL cluster.
-- [Advanced](examples/advanced): A PostgreSQL cluster with enhanced monitoring and autoscaling enabled.
+- [Production](examples/production): A production ready PostgreSQL cluster with enhanced monitoring, autoscaling and cloudwatch alarms.

 ## Documentation generation